If you don’t have 20 percent down to buy a house these days, you will be paying mortgage insurance of some kind.

-If you want to head toward the borrower-paid mortgage insurance, then the best scenarios can include: you will stay in your home a long time; you will choose a long term mortgage; you believe the home’s value will increase; and you decide on higher monthly payments so you can cancel the insurance as you reach the 20 percent down payment figure.
+If you want to head toward borrower-paid mortgage insurance, then the best scenarios can include: you will stay in your home a long time; you will choose a long-term mortgage; you believe the home’s value will increase; and you decide on higher monthly payments so you can cancel the insurance as you reach the 20 percent down payment figure.

 Lender-paid mortgage insurance does have the advantage that you will have more interest to write off on your taxes*, Schachter says.
 Taxpayers who itemize their tax deductions and have paid or accrued mortgage insurance premiums on any contract written after January 1, 2007 are eligible to deduct insurance premiums, subject to certain income restrictions.

 But despite any of the other advantages, most people just want a lower payment.

 “I’ve been doing this for 15 years, and some people just want the lowest payment possible.
 That’s all that matters to them.
 But some people want the lowest rate even though the payment would be lower with a slightly higher interest rate.
 Each individual has their own house psychology,” he says.